Infinite-Chess/infinitechess.org/docs/TRANSLATIONS.md

 `lng-(script)-REGION-(extensions)`

-For example `en-US` for American English, `sv` for Swedish, `zh-Hant-HK` for Chinese spoken in Hong Kong written in traditional script.
+For example, `en-US` for American English, `sv` for Swedish, `zh-Hant-HK` for Chinese spoken in Hong Kong written in traditional script.

 You should name your file this way and only this way, otherwise it won't be correctly detected.

 ### Content ###

-As stated before, translation files in TOML format consist of keys and values, table headers and comments, like this:
+Translation files in TOML format consist of keys and values, table headers and comments, like this:

 ```toml
 [table-header]